 You won’t need any formal qualifications to be a promoter, as much of this business is gut instinct and psychology.
 If you know what excites people and invokes their curiosity, you probably have what it takes to make it.

 That said, there are certain skills it could be worth developing before you launch.
 Video editing, graphic design, web design and an understanding of social media and how it works can all really help get the word out and spread the news.
+Although, you could always outsource this work instead.
+For example, Explainly could handle all your businesses’ film production and video editing.

 There are many free courses online which allow you to learn these to a decent level.
 If you’re ready to commit and learn properly head over to Udemy.com and take some courses delivered by experts.